-Assisted Sarah Crowther QC with Lee v Ashers Baking Co Ltd UKSC 49 – the ‘gay cake’ case.
+Assisted Sarah Crowther KC with Lee v Ashers Baking Co Ltd UKSC 49 – the ‘gay cake’ case.

 Victoria has a broad practice in pensions across occupational and personal pension schemes.
 She has advised in relation to Part 8 claims involving construction, rectification, equalisation, revaluation and overriding statutory powers.
 Victoria regularly advises public authorities and their employees, particularly in relation to misrepresentation claims and the limits of their powers and/or discretion.